 This stage can include community visioning, background research, synthesizing existing data or information, data collection, and vulnerability assessments.
-Activities in this phase focus on engaging tribal communities to identify shared priorities around significant cultural resources, collecting qualitative and quantitative data (including traditional knowledges), and assessing the risks posed by SLR.
-Deliverables for pre-planning projects in this stage may include a comprehensive community/tribal visioning statement for achieving SLR resiliency, desktop research findings, memos describing generalized and anonymized cultural resource inventories, memos or reports on general findings related to GIS mapping of vulnerable sites, and vulnerability assessments that address cultural and natural resource risks.
+Activities in this phase focus on engaging tribal communities to identify shared priorities around significant cultural resources, outreach and education on project-relevant topics and tasks, collecting qualitative and quantitative data (including traditional knowledges), and assessing the risks posed by SLR.
+Deliverables for pre-planning projects in this stage may include a comprehensive community/tribal visioning statement for achieving SLR resiliency, outreach and education collateral materials, desktop research findings, memos describing generalized and anonymized cultural resource inventories, memos or reports on general findings related to GIS mapping of vulnerable sites, and vulnerability assessments that address cultural and natural resource risks.
+Fieldwork will be assessed on a case-by-case basis.